 Strengthening the Bodys Defense Systems

 From the ayurvedic perspective, it is important to follow a Kapha-Pitta pacifying diet.
 When allergens attack the body, the bodys immune system releases various chemicals.
-So it is considered essential to pacify Pitta because Pitta regulates chemical functions in the body.
-Drinking Pitta Tea or using the Cooling Spice Mix (food seasoning) are convenient ways of doing this.
+So it is considered essential to pacify Pitta, because Pitta regulates chemical functions in the body.
+Drinking Organic Pitta Tea or using the Organic Pitta Churna Cooling Spice Mix (food seasoning) are convenient ways of doing this.
 It is also important to pacify Kapha to counteract sluggish digestion and congestion.
 This is especially true in the Kapha season (spring).

-Understanding that it is important to strengthen the bodys defense systems to effectively combat allergies is important.
+Understanding that it is important to strengthen the bodys defense systems to effectively combat allergies is the key.
 Appeasing symptoms provides only temporary relief.